SamTseng/CATAR/README.md

     C:\CATAR\src>perl -s patent.pl -Odb -Ogroup=DL_DNN -OPat2DB ..\Source_Data\DL_DNN\DL_DNN_1636.txt
     ```

-    When this command is running, it will tell you the progress and something that may be abnormal, such as truncated information when saving information into the Access file.
+    When this command is running, it will tell you the progress.

-    Ignore the abnormal messages and **watch out for the failure messages which tell that some patents can not be downloaded**, due to network traffic or the USPTO server's latency.
+    Ignore any abnormal messages during the above patent fetching process and **watch out for the failure messages which tell that some patents can not be downloaded**.
+The failure may be due to network traffic or network latency.

     Do not worry about these failures.